JoshNorris/uf-profile-pics/README.md

-# uf-profile-pics
+# UserFrosting Profile Pics
-Community Sprinkle for UserFrosting.
-Allows the upload and management of profile pictures vs the default grav implementation.
+A Community Sprinkle for [UserFrosting](https://userfrosting.com).
+Allows the upload and management of profile pictures vs the default gravatar support.